coleifer/peewee/docs/peewee/sqlite.rst

 .. class:: CySqliteDatabase(database, **kwargs)

-   :param list pragmas: A list of 2-tuples containing pragma key and value to
+   :param pragmas: A dict (or list of 2-tuples) of pragma key/value pairs to
        set every time a connection is opened.
    :param timeout: Set the busy-timeout on the SQLite driver (in seconds).
    :param bool rank_functions: Make search result ranking functions available.